 In recent years, Washington, D.C. has made tremendous progress in getting closer to the city’s goal of ending the local HIV epidemic.
-But new HIV cases continue to occur: 371 cases in 2015, and 13,391 D.C. residents are currently living with HIV.
+But new HIV cases continue to occur (282 cases in 2019), and 12,408 D.C. residents are currently living with HIV.
 Simply living in the District means that a person is more at risk for HIV.
 D.C. residents have a 1 in 13 chance of receiving an HIV diagnosis in their lifetime.
 In contrast, for the average American, the chance is 1 in 99.

 Racial/ethnic disparities also exist in terms of access to and engagement in care.
-Among those newly diagnosed with HIV in 2010-2014, 89% of white individuals were linked to care within three months of diagnosis (considered a best practice), compared to 78% of African Americans.
+Among those newly diagnosed with HIV, 86% of white individuals were linked to care within three months of diagnosis (considered a best practice), compared to 80% and 82% of African Americans and Latinx individuals.
 Africans Americans were less likely to have reached HIV viral suppression within 12 months of HIV diagnosis when compared to white individuals.
-Overall, only 69% of D.C. residents living with HIV were engaged in continuous care in 2015, and only 57% had achieved HIV viral load suppression, making them less likely to transmit the disease.
+Overall, only 69% of D.C. residents living with HIV achieved HIV viral load suppression, making them less likely to transmit the disease.
 HIV viral suppression is key to ending the epidemic as it greatly decreases the risk of HIV-positive individuals transmitting the disease to others.
 Viral suppression cannot be achieved without access to and engagement in care.

-In addition to D.C., Northern Virginia and Suburban Maryland have been adversely affected by the HIV epidemic.
-In Northern Virginia, 6,686 individuals are living with HIV/AIDS, 28% of Virginia’s total.
-Of Northern Virginians, 46% of those living with HIV were African American, and the primary mode of transmission was MSM (51%).
-In Suburban Maryland, there were 10,629 individuals living with HIV, 36% of Maryland’s total.
-Among living Suburban Maryland HIV cases, 77% were among Black populations, 64% were among men, and 49% were attributed to heterosexual contact, followed closely by MSM (42%).
+The epidemic is not only adversely impacting D.C.: in Northern Virginia, 7,213 individuals are living with HIV.
+Of Northern Virginians, 82% of those living with HIV were African American or Latinx, and the primary mode of transmission was men who have sex with men.
+In Suburban Maryland, there were 11,459 individuals living with HIV.
+Among living Suburban Maryland HIV cases, 92% were among Black, Latinx, and other people of color, and the primary mode of transmission was men who have sex with men followed by heterosexual contact among Black women.
 Individuals seeking HIV-related services may travel across state lines, so it is important that efforts to eliminate HIV in D.C. are made available to residents of the entire region.

 This data clearly demonstrates that while much progress has been made, the Greater Washington region cannot slow down its efforts if the goal is to end the local HIV epidemic.
 The Washington AIDS Partnership will continue to be on the frontlines of this public health crisis.
-Read more about our newest projects: Ending the HIV epidemic in D.C., PrEP for Women initiative, and the Mobile Outreach Retention and Engagement initiative, as we work to eliminate new HIV cases, and care for those living with HIV.
+Read more about our newest projects such as Ending the HIV epidemic in D.C. and PrEP for Women initiative, as we work to eliminate new HIV cases, and care for those living with HIV.